JasonGuoCA/Leetcode-Blog/leetcode bootcamp/Day4:Linked List02(24. Swap Nodes in Pairs, 19. Remove Nth Node From End of List, 面试题 02.07. 链表相交 and 142. Linked List Cycle II).md

         ListNode slowNode = head;

         // Each time, the fast node moves twice, but the slow node move once,
-        // when the fast and slow node point to the name node,
+        // when the fast and slow nodes are equal,
         // this can prove that there is a cycle in the linked list.
         // when not, there is no cycle. while(fastNode != null && fastNode.next != null){